learn-co-curriculum/careers-interviews-preparing-questions/README.md

 Employers want to hire people who are focused on contributing to a team writing code, and working with great people.
 Those should be your priorities when you’re asking questions.

-## Assignment- Preparing Questions for Interviews
+## If You Have a Premium Account: Assignment- Preparing Questions for Interviews

 Create a Google doc.
 Title it ""Your Name" + Preparing Questions for Interviews."